The Best 3D Printing Stocks

 In the third quarter of 2020, Proto Labs' 3D printing revenue accounted for 15.1% of its total revenue.
 While this is a relatively small percentage, this business has been growing faster than the company's combined traditional manufacturing services.

-The 3D Printing ETF, which began trading in July 2016, is the only exchange-traded fund focused on this space.
+3. The 3D Printing ETFThe 3D Printing ETF, which began trading in July 2016, is the only exchange-traded fund focused on this space.
 It's not an actively managed fund, but rather tracks an index.

 It had 51 stock holdings as of Dec.
 23. Many of the companies are publicly traded in the U.S., though some are only traded on foreign stock exchanges.
 The top 10 holdings had a combined portfolio weight of about 52%, making it moderately concentrated.
 The top six holdings as of Dec.
 23 were 3D Systems (7.3% weight), SLM Solutions (6.5%), Stratasys (5.5%), Proto Labs (5.2%), HP Inc. (5%), and Materialise (4.9%).